 Film Lists and Format Information

-Comprehensive lists (updated as of July 2018) are available below, grouped by country or region.
+Comprehensive lists (updated as of March 2020) are available below, grouped by country or region.
 Lists are in Excel format and can be downloaded so that the user can sort and filter titles.
-Each film list contains a column for English Title, Original Title (transliterated into Roman alphabet using ALA-LC Romanization tables), Country, Genre, Director, Date, Language, Subtitles, Format (DVD, VHS, streaming, or CD), Time, Part, and Location (Library/CSEES).
+Each film list contains a column for English Title, Original Title (transliterated into Roman alphabet using ALA-LC Romanization tables), Country, Genre, Director, Date, Language, Subtitles, Format (DVD, VHS, streaming, or CD), Time, Part, and Location (Library/CSEEES).
 The lists can be sorted in Excel using the Data tab and Sort function.
 Hyperlinks in the English Title and Original Title columns take the user to the University Libraries’ item record for items held in the library.

 Future Additions to Collection